MutanteGithub/BitMoney/README.md

 # Update to BitMoney 2.2.0.2 version

+- Script update your masternode to latested version and are compatible with Weiss and nodemaster instalation.
 - To run the script you must execute followings commands and follow the instructions:

 `wget https://raw.githubusercontent.com/MutanteGithub/BitMoney/master/update_BIT22.sh -O update_BIT22.sh`